sidhant2408/SignalQuality/README.md

   </ul>
   </li>
   <li>Hence, improvisation is seen in the scores.</li>
-  <li>A proper dataset could be used for better results and predictions.</li>
+  <li>A better dataset could be used for better results and predictions.</li>
 </ul>